 - Supports the development team on donor strategies to cultivate and solicit prospects/donors.

 - Plans and implements donor meetings, trips, and prioritizes senior staff’s time with donors.

 - Works with the development team on direct mailings including Community Day and Chinati Weekend sponsorship requests, Annual Appeal Campaign, Director’s Letter, and Newsletter mailings.

-- Interacts with donors and museum visitors by leading tours through the collection including special sunrise and sunset viewings.
+- Receives docent training with opportunities to lead museum visitors through the collection including special sunrise and sunset viewings.
 Works all special events from small open studios to the benefit program during Chinati Weekend.

 Requisite skills and experience

 Applicants should be interested in learning about the fundraising process, non-profit business practices, and working in the arts.

 - Candidates demonstrate self-motivation, organization, creativity, and skill to meet deadlines.

 - Express a genuine interest in learning about museum fundraising, arts administration, and events.